This document communicates the personal information handling practices of Lifeline Australia

 engage emergency services or refer you to other service providers.

 You do not have to provide us with personal information unless you wish to do so.
-However, it may affect our ability to provide you with services or allow you to participate in our programs or events if you not give us personal information.
+However, it may affect our ability to provide you with services or allow you to participate in our programs or events if you do not give us personal information.
 Wherever possible, we will collect your personal information directly from you, rather than from another person.
-However, in some circumstances we will collect information from a third party including if it is necessary for a specific purpose such a referral to emergency services where we believe on reasonable grounds that it is necessary to prevent or lessen a serious and imminent threat to the life or health of the individual concerned or another person.
+However, in some circumstances, we will collect information from a third party including if it is necessary for a specific purpose such a referral to emergency services where we believe on reasonable grounds that it is necessary to prevent or lessen a serious and imminent threat to the life or health of the individual concerned or another person.

 In some cases, we may receive unsolicited personal information about you from a third party.
 If we do get personal information in these circumstances, we must determine whether we could have lawfully collected the information.
 If we could not, we will destroy the information or de-identify it.